 Simmer and whisk the cream in a double-boiler for a few minutes whilst occasionally scraping the sides of the pot with a heat-resistant spatula.
 Whisking adds air to the mixture and using the spatula helps remove the thickening custard from the sides of the pot where the heat is highest.

-Keep whisking and spatulating until the custard becomes thick enough to coat the back of a spoon or spatula.
-To keep yourself entertained as you whisk consider adding pinch of ground cloves.
+Keep whisking and “spatulating” the edges until the custard becomes thick enough to coat the spatula.
+To keep yourself entertained as you whisk you might consider adding a pinch of ground cloves.

 When the custard seems thick enough, pour it through a sieve set over a clean bowl.
-Add 2/3 cup of cooked and pureed pumpkin, (organic canned pumpkin is fine too) plus either a scraped vanilla pod, or two teaspoons of vanilla extract
+Add 2/3 cup of the steamed pumpkin you set aside previously, (or use a can of organic pumpkin puree) plus either a scraped vanilla pod, or two teaspoons of vanilla extract.

-Add a quarter-cup of very cold cream, mix briefly, and refrigerate for untill fully cooled.
+Add ib a quarter-cup of very cold cream, mix briefly, and refrigerate for untill fully cooled.
 Transfer the pumpkin custard to a thick pre-frozen metal bowl that should live in your freezer.
-By simply fork-whisking the custard mixture as it sits in your freezer every ten minutes or so for about an hour you’ll have crafted your very own Pumpkin semifreddo.
+By simply fork-whisking the mixture as it sits in your freezer every ten minutes for the next hour or so you will have crafted your very own Pumpkin semifreddo.